-Minna is an expression that sparks interest among anime viewers or those who live in everyday Japan.
-You might even know the meaning, but do you really know everything?
+Minna is an expression that sparks interest among anime viewers or those living in everyday Japanese life.
+Perhaps you even know the meaning, but do you really know everything?
 In this article, we will examine the word minna [皆].

 What does Minna mean in Japanese?

-Will it be something explosive?
-A slang term referring to girls and young women?
-None of that, this word refers to everyone...
-That's right, minna [皆んな] literally means people, everyone who is listening, everybody, and the like.
+Is it something explosive?
+A slang term to refer to girls and young women?
+None of that, this word refers to everyone… That’s right, minna [皆んな] literally means people, all those who are listening, everyone, and similar.

-Usually the formal version minasan [皆さん] is used or the more polite version for formal speeches minasama [皆様].
+Generally, the formal version minasan [皆さん] or the more polite version for formal speeches minasama [皆様] is used.
 Both expressions can be found only in hiragana, mixing hiragana with kanji or just the kanji.

-Another informal way of referring to everyone is by using miruna [みるな].
-The ideogram can also be used as a prefix meaning everyone or each one, usually words composed with the ideogram [皆] are read as kai.
+Another informal way to refer to everyone is by using miruna [みるな].
+The ideogram can also be used as a suffix meaning all or each, usually words composed with the ideogram [皆] have the reading kai.

 What is the difference between Minna and Mina?

 The word can be written only with the ideogram [皆] or using an irregular okurigana [皆んな].
-Originally in history, the correct term is "mina" [みな], but over the years, the custom of lengthening the expression was adopted, thus creating "minna".
+Originally in history, the correct term is mina [みな], but over the years, the custom of elongating the expression has developed, thus creating minna.

 In other words, we generally use mina for more formal occasions and minna for informal occasions.
-Although the word has an extension with [ん] becoming minna in isolation, do not try to say something like minnasan or minnasama because that doesn't exist.
+Although the word has an elongation with [ん] turning into minna, do not try to say something like minnasan or minnasama because that does not exist.

-Despite being possible to write both words with the ideogram [皆], generally in the written part of minna, hiragana or [皆んな] are usually used to convey emotion and emphasis, also avoiding people from reading it as just "mina".
+Although it is possible to write both words only with the ideogram [皆], generally in the written part of minna hiragana or [皆んな] is used to convey feeling and emphasis, also avoiding that people read just mina.

-Why do Japanese people speak minna a lot?
+Why do Japanese people say minna so much?

-Do you know why this word is so often heard in anime?
-The reason for this is that Japanese people are highly group-oriented and unconsciously value group harmony over individual freedom, which is why many minna.
+Do you know why this word is so commonly heard in anime?
+The reason for this is that Japanese people are highly group-oriented and unconsciously value group harmony over individual freedom, which is why many use minna.

-This expression can be used for a small or large group of people, a circle of friends or even in the absence of people to refer to a group of friends.
-This word is very important in Japanese culture.
+This expression can be used for a small or large group of people, a circle of friends, or even in the absence of people to refer to a group of friends.
+This word holds significant importance in Japanese culture.

-Minna can also be said willingly, with expression to cause emotion to the listener.
-Japanese always try to follow what minna is saying to get along with a group.
-It's not just everyone, it's like a "Hey you guys!
-Attention!".
+Minna can also be said with intent, with expression to evoke emotion in the listener.
+Japanese people always try to follow what minna is saying to get along well with a group.
+It is not just everyone; it is like a “Hey you all!
+Attention!“.

 Phrases and expressions about everyone in Japanese